 Continue reading Deuteronomy 29:9–31:30: Hungry to get close to God?

-In the previous Torah section, כי תבוא Ki Tavo, we learned the importance of having character that survives stressors big and small.
-This week’s portion, נִצָּבִים Nitzavim (“standing,” Deut.
-29:9–30:20), underscores the building blocks of that character, loving the LORD with all our heart, soul, strength and mind.
+In the previous Torah reading, כי תבוא Ki Tavo, we learned the importance of having character that survives stressors big and small.
+The first part of this week’s double reading, נִצָּבִים Nitzavim (“standing,” Deut.
+29:9–30:20), underscores the building blocks of that character: loving the LORD with all our heart, soul, strength and mind.
 We learn that the “New Covenant,” or “New Testament” really isn’t so new, but choosing a lifestyle that leads to life and not death does require us to leave our old “dead works” behind.

 Murder, adultery, theft, honesty and lust for people and stuff: The Torah passage כי תצא Ki Tetze or Ki Teitzei (“when you go forth,” Deut.
 21:10-25:19) explains what’s under the hood of the Sixth, Seventh, Eighth and Ninth commandments (Ex.
 20:13–17).

 Continue reading Parashat Ki Tetze (כי תצא): Deuteronomy 21:10-25:19

 Podcast: Play in new window | Download (Duration: 2:39:00 — 46.0MB)